This page covers recent news related to my research and public engagement

 Wellbeing, People and Places - Nuffield Foundation Series and Webinar May & June 2021

-Together with the Nuffield Foundation, I help the creation of a series bringing together three Nuffield Foundation projects that worked closely together to better understand the drivers of individual's wellbeing.
+Together with the Nuffield Foundation, I helped with the creation of a series bringing together three Nuffield Foundation projects that worked closely together to better understand the drivers of individual's wellbeing.

 The series included a webinar on 16 June 2021 focussed on the concrete steps and wellbeing policies.
 Peter Howley (U of Leeds) presented the project on Immigration and Wellbeing - which he lead and to which I have contributed.
 Project website.